awohns/ldgm_paper/README.md

 # Code for "Extremely sparse models of linkage disequilibrium in ancestrally diverse association studies"

-This repo contains code used in "Extremely sparse models of linkage disequilibrium in ancestrally diverse association studies" (see forthcoming preprint).
+This repo contains code to reproduce analysis and figures in "Extremely sparse models of linkage disequilibrium in ancestrally diverse association studies".
+The preprint can be cited as follows:

+> Pouria Salehi Nowbandegani, Anthony Wilder Wohns, Jenna L. Ballard, Eric S. Lander, Alex Bloemendal, Benjamin M. Neale, and Luke J. O’Connor (2022) _Extremely sparse models of linkage disequilibrium in ancestrally diverse association studies_.
+Biorxiv doi: https://doi.org/10.1101/2022.09.06.506858

-This includes:
+The repo includes:
 * a pipeline to generate an inferred tree sequence of high coverage 1000 Genomes Data
 * scripts to generate LDGMs and infer LDGM precision matrices from the 1000 genomes tree sequence
-* an analysis comparing the accuracy of LDGMs from simulated vs. inferred (using [tsinfer](https://tsinfer.readthedocs.io/)) tree sequences
+* code to run analyses in the paper
-* code to produce all non-schematic figures in the paper
+* code to produce non-schematic figures in the paper

 ### Getting Started
-You must first clone this repo:
+First clone the repo:

 ```
 git clone https://github.com/awohns/ldgm_paper.git